Nocturne (Talia Wagner)

 Nocturne (Talia Josephine "T.J."
 Wagner) is a fictional character appearing in American comic books published by Marvel Comics.
 The character is depicted as a member of the reality-hopping Exiles and formerly associated with New Excalibur.
+Talia is the daughter of Nightcrawler and Scarlet Witch and originates from an alternate universe.
+She possesses Nightcrawler's demonic appearance and increased agility, as well as several unique abilities, including telepathy and possession.

 Fictional character biography

 Nocturne is from an alternative reality outside the main Marvel Universe (Earth-616).
 She is the daughter of that reality's Nightcrawler and the Scarlet Witch.
 She is based on Jim Calafiore's "Professor W's X-Men" entry of the X-Men Millennial Visions 2000 one-shot.

 Life in the X-Men

 T.J. grew up around the X-Men and under her father's care, while her mother remains a member of the Avengers.
 Wolverine attacks Charles Xavier while under the control of the Shadow King.
 The Shadow King is expelled from Wolverine's mind, but Xavier is fatally wounded in the attack and Logan is left crippled.
 Jean Grey dies shortly after the attack, and Cyclops blames Wolverine for both deaths and abandons the team.
 As a result, Wolverine and Nightcrawler take over as leaders of the X-Men and the Xavier Institute.
 Nocturne becomes an active member of the X-Men when she is seventeen years old, and has faced several of the team's most dangerous foes, including Apocalypse and a vengeance-seeking Cyclops.
-Nocturne saves Wolverine's life during Cyclops's attack by possessing her unconscious teammate Armageddon and using his telekinetic powers to move Wolverine's paralyzed arms to impale Cyclops.
+Nocturne saves Wolverine's life during Cyclops's attack by possessing her unconscious teammate Armageddon and using his telekinetic powers to move Wolverine's paralyzed arms and impale Cyclops.